Translation for Foreign Sovereign Immunities Act Cases

 The court found that the Plaintiffs should be allowed the opportunity to discover information about Iran’s assets so that they could identify where Iran might be holding property.
 Specifically, the court held that the plaintiffs were entitled to question a Boeing employee under oath, obtain information about the airplane deal and any possible assets linked to the deal.

 The court did agree with Boeing that the scope of the plaintiffs’ discovery requests was too broad.
 The court limited the scope of requests to seek only information that was narrowly tailored to tracing Iran’s assets.

 The case is Leibovitch v.
 Islamic Republic of Iran, 297 F.Supp.3d 816 (N.D.
 Ill.
 2018), decided on February 27.
 2018 in the United States District Court for the N.D. of Illinois, Eastern Division.

-All Language Alliance, Inc. provides legal document translation services from English to Farsi, Persian, Arabic, Turkish, Simplified Chinese, Russian, Traditional Chinese, Indonesian, Malay, Spanish, French for Foreign Sovereign Immunities Act cases.
+All Language Alliance, Inc. provides legal document translation services from English to Farsi, Persian, Arabic, Turkish, Simplified Chinese, Russian, Traditional Chinese, Indonesian, Malay, Spanish, French, and other language translation services for the Foreign Sovereign Immunities Act cases.

 ***This legal translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.***

 #alllanguagealliance #persiantranslation #farsitranslation #litigationtranslation #farsiinterpreter #persianinterpreter #legaldocumenttranslation #legaltranslationservices #FSIA #certifiedtranslation #certifiedtranslationservices #certifieddocumenttranslation #law #lawyers #litigation #turkishtranslator #turkishtranslation #turkishtranslationservices #arabictranslator #arabictranslation #ForeignSovereignImmunitiesAct